hanabi/hanabi.github.io/Reference.md

 * Therefore, when a slot 1 chop card is clued by a *Locked* player, a *Play Clue* interpretation always takes priority over a *Locked Hand Save* interpretation.
 * This type of *Play Clue* is called a *Fresh Play Clue* in order to disambiguate it from a *Locked Hand Save*.

-### Double Tempo Clue Inversion (Immediate Double Clue)

-* If you are clued the exact same thing twice before it gets to be your turn, it means that you can play **all** of the cards that the clue applies to, but in the opposite order than normal (right-to-left, since you would normally play cards from left-to-right).
-  * If one of the cards includes the chop card, it means to play all of the cards from 2nd oldest to newest, and then the chop last.
-* If you are re-clued about a bunch of cards after you have already taken a turn, see the *Double Tempo Clue* section.

 ### Spillover Chop Move

 * If an *Order Chop Move* or a *Trash Order Chop Move* is performed, but the player who is supposed to *Chop Move* already has every single card in their hand clued, then this is very strange.